 3. Payment Tracking and Reporting

 Electronic payments for HOA dues can make accounting and bookkeeping more manageable.
 Since you have an online platform, all transactions will have electronic records.
 Since you’ll be able to track payments, it will be easier to follow up with delinquent homeowners.
-Some online payment platforms also offer reporting.
+Some online payment platforms also offer to report.
 You can download payment reports and integrate the information into your own financial documents.

 4. Online Payment Adoption